Do you want to quickly see how people respond to questions in your eLearning courses?

 We will accomplish this using the Chart Builder in Veracity LRS.

 This tutorial also assumes that you've already collected the xAPI data.
-If you have not, then you should complete the Getting Started with xAPI Tutorial Series and the Collect Text Responses with xAPI tutorial.
+If you have not, then you should complete the Getting Started with xAPI Tutorial Series.

 Specifically, you should collect xAPI statements that include the question's ID in the object.id property and the question response in the result.response property.